danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 print(greet(person: "Bill", from: "Cupertino"))
 ```

-Here, the argument label `from` is introduced by simply adding an identifier before the parameter name `hometown`.
-Look how the identifier `person` serves as both an argument label and a parameter name.
+Here, the argument label `from` is introduced by adding an identifier before the parameter name `hometown`.
+Look at how the identifier `person` serves both as an argument label and a parameter name.

-In the past some argued that the Swift approach is not possible to use in Kotlin, as there are already parameter modifiers in this place:
+In the past, some argued that the Swift approach is not possible to use in Kotlin, as there are already parameter modifiers in this place:

 ```kotlin
 send(vararg message: String)